slowernews/wisdom-tldr/README.md

 > *'The more you fail, the more you learn.'*

 > *'When you don't know something you will pay for it.
 That's the stupidity tax.'*

+> *'Prove all things; hold fast that which is good.' -- 1 Thessalonians 5:21*